Q: How do I get to the Procurement and Risk Management Office? Click here for DIRECTIONS.

 Goods require, by statute in both the Virginia Public Procurement Act and the City Procurement Ordinance, a competitive sealed bid which must be done through Procurement.
 Non-Professional services require, again by law, a sealed bid or request for proposal.
 Professional services, which are only those services specifically designated in the law, require use of a competitive negotiation process.

 Q: How do I contact City departments to introduce my company?

 A: The City's Web site includes a list of government offices.
 We have also hyperlinked a Contact List for City department contacts that includes the contact person's name, contact information and goods/services most recently purchased.
-There is an additional Contact List that includes City departments and the name of Procurement's Central Buyer that's assigned to the department.
-For goods and/or services that are not expected to exceed $50,000 contact the Department Contact Person; if the goods/services are expected to exceed $50,000 contact the Central Procurement Buyer at email@example.com.
+For goods and/or services that are not expected to exceed $100,000 contact the Department Contact Person on this list.

 Q: How does the City advertise goods and services being bid?

-A: Formal bids and proposals are posted on the Bid Board in the Purchasing Office and are almost always posted on the Procurement "Bids & Proposals" page on this Web site.
-Quotes over $10,000 are posted on the bid board.
-All RFP's are required by law to be advertised in a local paper of general circulation, in our case, The Charlottesville Daily Progress or Cville Weekly.
+A: Formal bids and proposals are posted on the Procurement "Bids & Proposals" page.
+All RFP's are required by law to be advertised in a local paper of general circulation, in the City's case, The Charlottesville Daily Progress or Cville Weekly.